 Most people begin the run from Happy Isles

-.
+to begin your run.
 You can either stay on the JMT all the way to Half Dome Trail

 The trail steadily climbs to the north-northwest through the forest for roughly a mile before turning west and then southwest toward Half Dome